jradtke-suse/rancher-inventory/README.md

 ### How to use

-Run the following command to deploy the script as a pod in the Rancher local cluster:
+Run the following commands to run the deployment as a pod in the Rancher local cluster:
 Note:  the script is located in the [Scripts Directory](./Scripts/)

 ```bash